Eltskii/bsu-b-sims/WARP.md

   - Determines academic standing and progression bucket (`promoted_normal`, `promoted_irregular`, `retained`, `probation`) based on failed-subject count and GWA.
   - Persists `academic_standing`, `gwa`, and `is_irregular` on `Student` and writes log entries via `academicStandingLogs` on standing changes.

-- **`GpaCalculationService`**
+- **`GwaCalculationService`** (formerly `GpaCalculationService`)
-  - Computes a 4.0-scale GPA for a student in a given or current `AcademicYear`, supporting both Philippine numeric grades and percentage grades.
+  - Computes GWA (Grade Weighted Average) using Philippine grading scale (1.00-5.00) across all completed enrollments (cumulative by default).
+  - Can calculate for a specific academic year if needed, or cumulative across all years.
-  - Derives a high-level standing label (`good`, `probation`, `irregular`) from the computed GPA and updates the `Student` record.
+  - Derives academic standing label (`good`, `probation`, `irregular`) based on GWA thresholds (≤1.75 excellent, ≤2.50 good, ≤3.00 probation, >3.00 irregular).
+  - Updates the `Student` record with `gwa`, `academic_standing`, and `is_irregular` fields.
-  - Provides batch GPA calculation and utility for finding all students affected by a set of enrollment IDs (e.g., after grade imports).
+  - Provides batch GWA calculation and utility for finding all students affected by a set of enrollment IDs (e.g., after grade imports).
+  - Automatically recalculates GWA when:
+    - Admin approves grade import batches
+    - Admin modifies individual grades
+    - Chairperson enters or updates grades (both single and bulk entry)

 - **`SemesterTransitionService`**
   - Coordinates with `AcademicStandingService` to prepare and execute bulk promotion/retention based on completed enrollments and grades.